porla/porla/README.md

 ## Getting started

-The easiest way to get started is to use our Yeoman generator.
+The easiest way to get started is to use `npm init`.

- - `$ npm install --global yo generator-porla`
- - `$ yo porla`
+ - `$ npm init porla`

 ### Setting up an instance from scratch

-Not using Yeoman?
-Just install Porla as any other NPM package.
+Want to do it the old fashioned way?
+No problem!

 - `$ npm install --save porla @porla-contrib/autoadd`